pytorch/xla/docs/source/perf/spmd_basic.md

 ### Mesh

 The SPMD programming model is built around the concept of a device mesh, commonly referred to as a mesh.
-A device mesh is a logical N-dimensional arrangement of compute devices (e.g. TPU cores) where the axes are used as shorthands to define sharded computation.
-It is logical in the sense that the mesh shape does not necessarily have to reflect the physical network layout.
-You could create different kinds of device meshes over the same set of physical devices.
-For example, a 512-core TPU slice could be treated as a 3D mesh of 16×16×2, a 2D mesh of 32×16, or a 1D mesh of 512, depending on how we want to partition tensors.
-You may use the `Mesh` class to create a device mesh.
+A device mesh is a logical N-dimensional arrangement of compute devices (e.g. TPU cores) where the axes are used as shorthands to define the devices that participate in a sharded computation.
+The device mesh shape does not necessarily reflect the physical network layout.
+You can create differently shaped device meshes over the same set of physical devices.
+For example, a 512-core TPU slice could be treated as a 3D mesh of 16×16×2, a 2D mesh of 32×16, or a 1D mesh of 512, depending on how you want to partition tensors.
+You can use the `Mesh` class to create a device mesh.

 In the following snippet: